alxndr/blog/_posts/2023-05-23-nasin-pi-lipu-nimi.md

 This allows a dictionary user to quickly locate an unrecognized glyph within an arbitrarily-sized list of otherwise "difficult-to-order" glyphs, with only a rough understanding of the roots and ordering necessary, and **without depending on any knowledge of pronunciation** (of either the glyph or the patterns/motifs common to _sitelen sitelen_ glyhs).

 * The most significant aspect of the glyph is designated the **primary root**.
 All glyphs have a primary root.
-  * The "most significant" aspect could be the center or the largest portion of the glyph, or a unique symbol compared to the remainder of the glyph.
+  * The "most significant" aspect could be the center or the largest portion of the glyph, or a unique component compared to the remainder of the glyph.
   * The primary root will determine the broad location of the glyph.
 * Remaining aspects of the glyph may be designated **additional roots**.
   * Additional roots are not necessary (i.e. some glyphs have a primary root and no additional roots);